Skip to main content

 caution

-Please note that Expiry Evaluation Template works only for Items with Manual Issue type, and the Batches must already be issued to production.
+The Expiry Evaluation Template applies only to items with a Manual Issue type.
+Batches must already be issued to production for it to take effect.

-If the option Expiry Eval Template is chosen in Expiry Eval Type, the Expiry Evaluation Template field is active, and it is possible to select a predefined Expiry Evaluation Template.
+If Expiry Eval Template is selected as the Expiry Eval Type, the corresponding template field becomes active, allowing users to choose a predefined evaluation method.

 Path